Daa2121/python-web-server/README.md

 and run them yourself manually!

 ## Hints
-* To debug your web server:
-    1. Open Wireshark
-    2. Open a browser, have it visit your server.
+* To debug your web server, open a browser, have it visit your server.
-* To debug your web client:
-    1. Open Wireshark
-    2. Have it actually "visit" a real website.
+* To debug your web client, have it actually "visit" a real website.
+* You can have Wireshark in your host watch ports in the container by publishing those ports.
 * Only after debugging each with a known correct server/client, should you test them against each other!
 * Only after testing them against each other in a single docker container,